History of Kyrgyzstan in Timeline

 Kyrgyzstan adopted Russian as an official language in 2000.

-In 2002, agriculture accounted for 35.6% of GDP and about half of employment in Kyrgyzstan.
+In 2002, agriculture accounted for 35.6% of Kyrgyzstan's GDP and about half of the country's employment.

-In February 2003, President Askar Akayev initiated a constitutional reform process leading to a referendum marred by voting irregularities.
+In February 2003, President Askar Akayev initiated a constitutional reform process which led to a referendum marred by voting irregularities.

 In February and March 2005, parliamentary elections were held, which the opposition and international observers criticized for alleged irregularities.

-In March 2005, parliamentary elections were widely viewed as corrupt, leading to protests and a coup on March 24.
-Akayev fled the country and was replaced by Kurmanbek Bakiyev.
+On 24 March 2005, protests led to a bloodless coup in Kyrgyzstan, after which President Akayev fled the country and was replaced by acting president Kurmanbek Bakiyev.

-In April 2005, widespread protests led to the ousting of President Askar Akayev, marking the Tulip Revolution.
+In April 2005, widespread protests led to the ousting of President Askar Akayev, who fled the country and resigned, marking the Tulip Revolution.

-In July 2005, Kurmanbek Bakiyev won the presidential election with a significant majority and assumed the presidency.
+In July 2005, Kurmanbek Bakiyev assumed the presidency after winning the presidential election with a significant majority.

 July 2005: Bakiyev Wins Presidential Election

-On 10 July 2005, acting president Bakiyev won the presidential election with 88.9% of the vote.
+On 10 July 2005, acting president Bakiyev won the presidential election in Kyrgyzstan with 88.9% of the vote.

 2005: Agreement on Retransmission of RFE/RL Programmes

-Large-scale protests against president Bakiyev took place in Bishkek in November 2006, with opposition leaders accusing him of failing to fulfill his election promises.
+In November 2006, large-scale protests against president Bakiyev took place in Bishkek, with opposition leaders accusing him of failing to fulfill his election promises.

 In 2006, large-scale protests occurred, with citizens calling for a reduction in presidential powers and increased governmental transparency.

-In 2007, large-scale protests continued, with citizens calling for a reduction in presidential powers and increased governmental transparency.
+In 2007, large-scale protests occurred, with citizens calling for a reduction in presidential powers and increased governmental transparency.

-In September 2008, President Bakiyev criticized an RFE/RL program, while KTRK told RFE/RL that its programming was too negative.
+In September 2008, President Bakiyev criticised an RFE/RL programme, while KTRK told RFE/RL that its programming was too negative.

 October 2008: KTRK Stops Retransmitting RFE/RL Programming

-KTRK stopped retransmitting RFE/RL programming in October 2008 after failing to broadcast a program called Inconvenient Questions.
+In October 2008, KTRK stopped retransmitting RFE/RL programming after it failed to broadcast a programme called Inconvenient Questions.

-November 2008: Parliament passes a law increasing the minimum number of adherents for recognizing a religion.
+November 2008: Law increasing minimum number of adherents for recognizing a religion

 December 2008: KTRK Requires Prior Submission of RFE/RL Programmes

-Kyrgyzstani wrestlers won three medals in Greco-Roman and freestyle wrestling at the 2008 Summer Olympic Games.
+Kyrgyzstani wrestlers won three medals at the 2008 Summer Olympic Games in Greco-Roman and freestyle wrestling.

 January 2009: Law signed by President Kurmanbek Bakiyev

-On 12 January 2009, President Kurmanbek Bakiyev signed the law passed in November 2008 increasing the minimum number of adherents for recognizing a religion.
+On 12 January 2009, President Kurmanbek Bakiyev signed the law increasing the minimum number of adherents for recognizing a religion from 10 to 200.

-On 3 February 2009, President Bakiyev announced the imminent closure of the Manas Air Base.
+On 3 February 2009, President Bakiyev announced the imminent closure of the Manas Air Base, the only US military base remaining in Central Asia.
+The closure was approved by Parliament on 19 February 2009.

-June 2009: Reversal of Manas Air Base Closure
+June 2009: Decision to Close Manas Air Base Reversed

-In June 2009, the decision to close Manas Air Base was reversed, allowing the Americans to remain under a new contract with increased rent.
+In June 2009, the decision to close Manas Air Base was reversed, and the Americans were allowed to remain under a new contract with increased rent.

-A 2009 Pew Research Center report indicated 86.3% of Kyrgyzstan's population adhering to Islam.
+A 2009 Pew Research Center report indicated that 86.3% of Kyrgyzstan's population adheres to Islam.

-2009: Eviction of the U.S. military from Manas Air Base announced
+2009: Eviction of U.S. Military from Manas Air Base

 In 2009, Bakiyev announced the eviction of the U.S. military from the Manas Air Base.